Can You Get Disability Benefits for High Blood Pressure?

 • complete medical records on any other condition that impacts your ability to work.

-What Happens After You File Your Application for HBP?
+What Happens After You File Your Application for High Blood Pressure?

-After you file a disability application, you'll be notified of your claims examiner's name and phone number by mail.
+After you file a Social Security disability application, you'll be notified of your claims examiner's name and phone number by mail.
 You might receive other paperwork to complete, and you might be called for a telephone interview.
-You could also be sent for a medical examination at Social Security's expense (called a "consultative exam").
+You could also be sent for a medical examination at no expense to you (called a "consultative exam").

 Do You Qualify for Disability in Your State?